Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Method

 \subsubsection{Speaker Predictor}

 We re-paraphrase the next speaker role ($r_t$) as part of generation during inference, and correspondingly unmask its loss during training.
-By such a manner, the LLM is trained to generate first $r_t$ then $r_t$.
+In such a manner, the LLM is trained to generate first $r_t$ and then $u_t$.

 By such fine-tuning, only a single LLM object is needed to simulate the {\MultiParty}, which is in charge of generating both roles and utterances of different turns, in an unidirectional and causal manner.